Skip to main content Skip to site navigation

 Enter in the school’s KOHA data.
 Check to make sure:

 6. Press submit.
 If a note pops up, follow the directions in the note to correct your data.
-After submitting, nothing will change on the screen.
-However, when you go back to the menu with your schools listed, if you submitted data correctly, a check mark will appear under “actions” instead of the pencil icon.
-If the pencil icon still appears after submitting, that means you still have data to correct.
+After submitting, when you go back to the menu with your schools listed, if you submitted data correctly, a check mark will appear under “actions” instead of the pencil icon.
+If the pencil icon still appears after submitting, that means the data still needs to be entered.

 7. You can log back into this section any time to make edits to your data.